arendjr/selectivity/README.md

 select3
 =======

-More flexible and extensible alternative to Select2.
+Flexible and modular alternative to Select2.

 Motivation
 ----------